Jan - July: Stage 3 of B.Ed. level 7

 Applications from international learners are very welcome, though please note that this programme is not on the ILEP and therefore cannot provided Stamp 2 visa status.
 Please register your interest and we will be in touch with next steps.

-Applicants to this programme must meet normal QQI requirements for entry to the level 7 B.ED Montessori Education programme via the Recognition of Prior Learning Application (RPL).
-The entry requirements are as follows:
+Applicants to this programme must meet normal QQI requirements for entry to the level 7 B.Ed. in Montessori Education programme via Recognition of Prior Learning (RPL).

 - Level 6 (Major award): Montessori Education

 - Level 6 (Major award): Early Childhood Education

 - Level 6 (Major Award) or degree holder in a related area e.g., other education, social care or nursing etc.

 Each application is reviewed on a case-by-case basis by the Recognition of Prior Learning Committee.
 If you’re uncertain whether your Level 6 (or above) Major award is in a field related to Early Childhood Education, please contact email@example.com prior to applying.

 MODULE 1: Montessori Education - Birth to 3

 Introducing Montessori philosophy, this module will investigate how best to offer children creative, interactive environments conducive to the development of life skills such as independence, cooperation, personal care, self-regulation, exploration, problem-solving and interpersonal communication.
 Reflection on the pedagogy of playful learning, and the role of the adult in this process, is a key aspect of the module.